-In September 2006 Ferryhill Primary was awarded it’s first green flag.
-We gained our second one in 2009, in February 2012 we achieved our third, in April 2015 we earned our fourth and in October 2017 we were awarded our fifth.
+In September 2006 Ferryhill Primary was awarded its first green flag.
+We gained our second flag in 2009, in February 2012 we achieved our third, in April 2015 we earned our fourth, in October 2017 we were earned our fifth and in January 2020 we were awarded our 6th Green flag.
 This is fantastic!
 To see our Green Flag journey, please click here.

 We are currently working towards our 6th Green Flag and the areas that we are concentrating on for this are litter, food and the environment and water.

 Primary 5 children continue to monitor litter in the playground as litter pickers.
 Monitors regularly weigh the amount of litter collected and they helped update our graph that is on display on our Eco Board.